 Photovoice is a participatory action research methodology created by Caroline Wang and Mary Ann Burris in the early 1990’s where “people can identify, represent, and enhance their community through a specific photographic technique” (Wang & Burris, 1997, p.
 369).
 According to Wang and Burris (1997), photovoice provides the opportunity for community members to creatively document their concerns and simultaneously act as “catalysts for change” (p.
 369).
 Additionally, it ignites interest about important topics that are relevant within a community and allows a community to express themselves through photography.
 Photovoice breaks past language and traditional communication barriers that often prevent members of a group from expressing their concerns.

 - To empower youth to record and reflect their community strengths and concerns.

 - To promote critical conversations and knowledge about important issues through large and small group discussions of photographs.
 This consists of discussions that must include youth and community leaders working in the issue area space.

 - To reach policy makers and encourage the adoption of various policies related to PhotoVoice topics.

 Participants must be between the ages of 14-24 to be eligible for the project.
-Each participant will receive a stipend of $500.00 and a certificate for their participation after completing the program in its entirety, roughly twenty-five hours of work over a six week period.
+Each participant will receive a stipend (up to $500.00) and a certificate for their participation after completing the program in its entirety, roughly twenty-five hours of work over a six week period.